lowzzy/portfolio/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby/index.md

 4. ### SEO is also taken care

-    One important thing for me was branding my name `Rolwin Reevan` over the internet.
+    One important thing for me was branding my name `lowzzy` over the internet.
 For this all the factors of SEO had to be taken care which is a bit challenging.
 Since gatsby renders static pages the performance is good, which enhances the `SEO` as well.
 There are plugins for SEO in gatsby.
 Server-Side-Rendering (`SSR`) is also supported by gatsby.

 5. ### Gatsby satisfies my use-case